Woman Sets Herself and Residence on Fire - NewsBreak

 Flags Lowered to Honor Clare County Sheriff’s Deputy

-U.S. and Michigan flags will be lowered to honor a Clare County Sheriff’s deputy who died in an accident at the Clare County Fair on July 25.
-Mounted Deputy Nichole Shuff was responding to a medical emergency on her horse while on duty at the fair.
-As she attempted dismounting, she fell, suffering fatal head injuries.
-The 33-year-old Shuff was with the Mounted Division for two years.
+(source: Clare County Sheriff's Office) U.S. and Michigan flags will be lowered to honor a Clare County Sheriff’s deputy who died in an accident at the Clare County Fair on July 25.
+Mounted Deputy Nichole Shuff was responding to a medical emergency on her horse while on duty at...

 WNEM